obiohaa/MERN_STACK/README.md

 }
 ```

-- Please always remember to save and exit the vim editor
+- Please always remember to save and exit the vim editor.
+This can be done by clicking on the `esc` key then `:wq` to save and exit.

 - In the src directory open the index.css